Vijayrajcool17/Vijayrajcool17/README.md

-- 👋 Hi, I’m @Vijayrajcool17
+- 👋 Hi, I’m @VijayRajPrakash
-- 👀 I’m interested in ...
+- 👀 I’m interested in problem solving and to write code
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working on Full Stack Web Application development with Java + Angular Framework
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with best minds in the world
-- 📫 How to reach me ...
+- 📫 Reach me via LinkedIn  -> https://www.linkedin.com/in/vijay-raj-prakash

 <!---
 Vijayrajcool17/Vijayrajcool17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.